Starting Law School Studies Over

 Accordingly, students who submit to the California State Bar the completed and signed form titled “Starting First-Year Law Studies Over Certification” – and who, in the judgment of San Francisco Law School’s Admissions Committee, possess the capability to satisfactorily study law — may be permitted to start their legal studies anew.
 This program also resets the California State Bar’s so-called seven-year rule — such that those students who have taken time off and are unable to finish their legal studies within the ordinarily prescribed period of seven years from their first day of classes may be able to extend that time frame.

-To participate in this program, download this form from the California State Bar’s Office of Admissions Forms website and contact San Francisco Law School’s Admissions Department to coordinate your plan.
+To participate in this program, download this form from the California State Bar’s Forms website and contact San Francisco Law School’s Admissions Department to coordinate your plan.